Why exactly plan makes sense

 Prioritize: Peel out the essence of the message

-On the other hand, one would be so busy with writing that one does not understand the meaning of what is said.
-And finally, if you really wanted to absorb all the information, you would be completely overwhelmed yourself.
+On the other hand, one would be so busy writing that the Sense does not understand what was said.
+And finally, if you really wanted to take in all the information, you would be completely overwhelmed.

 No, it is better to prioritize a meeting or a lecture and to extract and list the essence of a statement.
 In the end, the sheet or laptop should contain a comprehensible chain of key information that helps to remember the lecture, process the information and, if necessary, supplement it with literature.

 12 tips for time management, work organization and prioritization

 Good time management involves first analyzing your habits and then optimizing your own schedule.
 We'll show you how to do that in 12.

 - objective: Make yourself clear: what is important to you?
 And what do you have to do?
 You need to challenge your goals, but also be realistic and flexible at the same time.

 - The Timeline: Analyze each day over several weeks, which helps you spend your time around.
 Write down where, when and how long you work efficiently - and when, how often and how long you are interrupted.

 - Measure efficiency: Also check whether you are working efficiently enough: Is the time required for a task appropriate?
 Does the desired result come out at the end?
 Or are there too many breaks and interruptions?